Ravenscourt Park tube station: History

 The Richmond branch was a major stimulus to residential development along the route and traffic on the line was high.
-The DR's service between Richmond, Hammersmith and central London was more direct than either the L&SWR's or the MR's routes via Grove Road station or the L&SWR's other route from Richmond via Clapham Junction and it took much of the custom.
+The DR's service between Richmond, Hammersmith and central London was more direct than either the L&SWR's or the MR's routes via Grove Road station or the L&SWR's other route from Richmond via Clapham Junction, and it took much of the custom.

 On 1 March 1888, the station was given its present name in advance of the nearby park being opened to the public.

 From 1 January 1894, the GWR began sharing the MR's Richmond service and served Turnham Green once again, meaning that passengers from Ravenscourt Park could travel on the services of four operators.

 Following the electrification of the DR's own tracks north of Acton Town in 1903, the DR funded the electrification of the tracks through Ravenscourt Park.
 The tracks between Acton Town and central London were electrified on 1 July 1905.
-Whilst DR services were operated with electric trains, the L&SWR, GWR and MR services continued to be steam hauled.
+DR services were operated with electric trains, but the L&SWR, GWR and MR services continued to be steam hauled.

 MR services were withdrawn on 31 December 1906 and GWR services were withdrawn on 31 December 1910 leaving operations at Ravenscourt Park to the DR and L&SWR.
 The L&SWR constructed an additional pair of non-electrified tracks between Turnham Green and its junction with the District at Hammersmith and opened these on 3 December 1911 although their use was short-lived as the District's trains out-competed the L&SWR's to the extent that the L&SWR withdrew its service between Richmond and Addison Road on 3 June 1916, leaving the District as the sole operator.

 In the early 1930s, the London Electric Railway, precursor of the London Underground and owner of the District and Piccadilly lines, began the reconstruction of the tracks between Hammersmith and Acton Town to enable the Piccadilly line to be extended from Hammersmith to Uxbridge and Hounslow West (then the terminus of what is now the Heathrow branch).
 The inner tracks at Ravenscourt Park were designated for the Piccadilly line between the stopping lines of the District line.
 Services on the Piccadilly line began running through Ravenscourt Park on 4 July 1932.

 To the east of the station, the remaining parts of the viaduct (pictured) taking the L&SWR's tracks to Grove Road station are situated between the eastbound District and Piccadilly lines on the approach to Hammersmith station.

+Station structure

+The station has 2 island platforms and 4 tracks on a viaduct, grouped by direction, with each island serving trains in the same direction.
+Access to the platforms is by steps only.

+The 4 platforms are numbered from the south to the north, serving the following lines: